Munter/ezflix/README.md

 For peerflix options help: `ezflix -h`.

-For more details on how to ind what you are looking for, consult the [eztv-query README](https://github.com/Munter/eztv-query#query-syntax).
+For more details on how to find what you are looking for, consult the [eztv-query README](https://github.com/Munter/eztv-query#query-syntax).

 License
 -------